NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

 This is a Terraform module which creates an FSx for NetApp ONTAP file system in a multi-AZ fashion, including an SVM, a Security-Group and a FlexVolume in that file system, using AWS Terraform provider.
 This repo should be sourced as a terraform module, and does not need to be cloned locally!
 Follow the instructions below to use this sample in your environment.
-> [!NOTE]
-> This module does not support scale-out!
-One ha pair per deployment.

 ## Table of Contents
 * [Introduction](#introduction)